awbla/awbla-student-workflow/content/4-processing.md

 {:#documents}
 #### Processing Documents

-- Select the document file(s) to be converted from your access jpg folder.
+- Select the document file(s) to be converted from your JPG folder.
 - Right-click selected items and select either ‘Convert to Adobe PDF’ or ‘Combine supported files in Acrobat’.
 This will open a window in Adobe Acrobat.
     - If converting one file into a PDF, choose 'Convert to Adobe PDF'
     - If combining multiple files into one PDF (like a multi-page letter or document), choose 'Combine supported files in Acrobat'.
 A new window will pop up—click 'Combine'.